FAQ¤

 ).

 .
-This maps arbitrary JAX operations -- including any Equinox module -- over additional dimensions (such as batch dimensions).
+This maps arbitrary JAX operations -- including any Equinox module -- over additional dimensions.

 For example if x